aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ```

 If you use assets for files or Docker images, every asset will get its own upload action during the asset stage.
-By setting the value `singlePublisherPerType` to `true`, only one action for files and one action for
+By setting the value `assetPublishingOptions.singlePublisherPerType` to `true`, only one action for files and one action for
 Docker images is created that handles all assets of the respective type.

+If you need to run commands to setup proxies, mirrors, etc you can supply them using the `assetPublishingOptions.preInstallCommands`.

 ## Initial pipeline deployment